-An MSN degree prepares nurses for advanced careers as practitioners in specialty roles, such as family nurse practitioner and psychiatric-mental health nurse practitioner.
-An MSN program covers subjects such as health care policy, nursing theory and health assessment, which can all be used to provide advanced patient care.
+An M.S.N. degree prepares nurses for advanced careers as practitioners in specialty roles, such as family nurse practitioner and psychiatric-mental health nurse practitioner.
+An M.S.N. program covers subjects such as health care policy, nursing theory and health assessment, all of which can be used to provide advanced patient care.

-A DNP degree builds on an MSN degree by covering more advanced skills and subjects, such as evidence-based practice, health care informatics, quality improvement and nurse education.
-A DNP degree prepares registered nurses for leadership roles, in which they can develop, critique and influence health policies and manage patient care operations.
+A D.N.P. degree builds on an M.S.N. by covering more advanced skills and subjects, such as evidence-based practice, health care informatics, quality improvement and nurse education.
+A D.N.P. degree prepares registered nurses for leadership roles, in which they can develop, critique and influence health policies and manage patient care operations.

-An MSN program is aimed at preparing nurse practitioners to develop specialized competencies in various areas of clinical nursing, such as family, adult gerontology and mental health.
-MSN degree programs cover the foundations of advanced nursing and direct practice skills, such as administering anesthesia and conducting health care assessments.
+On the other hand, contrasting M.S.N. vs. D.N.P. degrees generally means focusing on nurse leadership.
+An M.S.N. program is aimed at preparing nurse practitioners to develop specialized competencies in various areas of clinical nursing, such as family, adult gerontology and mental health.
+M.S.N. programs cover the foundations of advanced nursing and direct practice skills, such as administering anesthesia and conducting health care assessments.

-In contrast, DNP degrees are terminal degrees in the field, preparing nurses for work in higher leadership and administrative positions.
-Students in DNP programs go beyond direct practice skills to develop skills for managing health care systems by conducting research and evidence-based practice.
-DNP graduates may go on to become directors, executives or educators in the nursing field.
+In contrast, D.N.P. degrees are terminal degrees in the field, preparing nurses for work in higher leadership and administrative positions.
+Students in D.N.P. programs go beyond direct practice skills to develop skills for managing health care systems by conducting research and focusing on evidence-based practice.
+D.N.P. graduates may go on to become directors, executives or educators in the nursing field.

 Family Nurse Practitioner

-The median annual salary for family nurse practitioners is about $94,000, according to March 2020 data from PayScale.
+The median annual salary for family nurse practitioners is about $98,300, according to July 2022 data from Payscale.

 Adult-Gerontology Primary Care Nurse Practitioner

-Adult-gerontology primary care nurse practitioners treat patients across the life span, from adolescence to adulthood and advanced age, offering health assessments, illness prevention solutions and customized treatment plans.
-These nursing professionals commonly work in private practice and specialize in certain areas, such as diabetes or HIV/AIDS.
+Adult-gerontology primary care nurse practitioners treat patients across the life span — from adolescence to adulthood and advanced age — offering health assessments, illness prevention solutions and customized treatment plans.
+These nursing professionals commonly work in private practice and specialize in certain health areas, such as diabetes or HIV/AIDS.

-The median annual salary for adult-gerontology primary care nurse practitioners is about $90,000, according to March 2020 data from PayScale.
+The median annual salary for adult-gerontology primary care nurse practitioners is about $90,200, according to May 2022 data from Payscale.

 Psychiatric Mental Health Nurse Practitioner

-Psychiatric mental health nurse practitioners help patients to manage and treat psychiatric disorders, such as anxiety, depression, substance abuse and schizophrenia.
+Psychiatric mental health nurse practitioners help patients manage psychiatric disorders, such as anxiety, depression, substance abuse and schizophrenia.
 These nursing professionals are trained in evaluating disorders, communicating with patients, monitoring progress and administering customized care based on medical history.

-The median annual salary for psychiatric mental health nurse practitioners is about $106,000, according to March 2020 data from PayScale.
+The median annual salary for psychiatric mental health nurse practitioners is about $111,600, according to July 2022 data from Payscale.

-The median annual salary for nursing directors is about $87,000, according to March 2020 data from PayScale.
+The median annual salary for nursing directors is about $93,900, according to July 2022 data from Payscale.

-The median annual salary for nurse anesthetists is about $144,000, according to March 2020 data from PayScale.
+The median annual salary for nurse anesthetists is about $163,300, according to March 2022data from Payscale.